DSR-RHIT/creating-reproducible-reports/pages/headings-and-images.md

 - Add the next paragraph to precede Figure 1.
 - Save and Knit

 <pre><code>The load-cell setup is shown in Figure 1.
-A known weight is suspended from the eyehook, causing the thin-beam load cell to deform.
-A Wheatstone bridge on the beam detects the deformation, producing a voltage signal we read with a meter.
+A known weight is suspended from the eye-hook, causing the thin-beam load cell to deform.
+A Wheatstone bridge on the beam detects the deformation and produces a voltage output signal that is  recorded.
 </code></pre>

 - Add the following snippet to place the image file in the document.